-HERE IS THE LATEST NEWS and information for Ohio State students and families for the week of April 14, 2014.
-Just a few other pieces of information for this week:
+Happy Monday everyone.
+Below you will find the latest news and information for Ohio State students and families for the week of September 14, 2014.
+Just a few additional points for this week:

 Have a great week everyone!

 Message from VP for Student Life ‘Dr. J’

 Your safety is a top priority at this university, and Ohio State has a number of resources available to help you.
 Several university leaders joined me last week for a special crime prevention and safety awareness program to educate students and help curb crime on and off campus.
 Here are some ways to help keep you and your fellow Buckeyes safe.
 Read full column >